What is a Health Center?

 They provide much needed primary and preventive health care services.
 Health centers are not only the provider of choice for millions of patients, they are cost-effective.
 Investing in health centers has been shown to save the health care system nearly $24 billion annually, yet health centers still perform just as well or better than other health care providers on 94% of quality measures.

-They are community-governed.
+They are consumer driven and patient driven.
 Health center boards of directors must have over 50% patient representation.
 Because major decisions for the health center are made primarily by patients, health centers are held accountable to the unique needs of their communities.